|

 - Being tied - they can break their necks easily

-- Bars or anything they can stick their heads through
+- Bars or anything they can stick their heads

 - Poor fitting halter - can cut off air circulation